 Many of the top riders are between the ages of 18- 21, with professional eligibility at age 16.
 The average supercross rider is 25 years old, with a career span that can last until their early 30s.

 Most young riders get started at the local level, training on nearby tracks to hone their racing skills.
-The majority of the racers competing on the Monster Energy Supercross tour enjoyed success on the highly competitive amateur championship circuit, which includes AMSOIL Amateur National Arenacross Championship and the Loretta Lynn’s Amateur National Motocross Championship.
+The majority of the racers competing on the Monster Energy Supercross tour enjoyed success on the highly competitive amateur championship circuit, which included AMSOIL Amateur National Arenacross Championship and the Loretta Lynn’s Amateur National Motocross Championship.

 All Monster Energy Supercross riders are required to wear safety equipment, including helmets, racing pants, boots, gloves and goggles.
 Many also use chest protectors, shoulder pads and kidney belts for added protection.
 Safety equipment is at the forefront of racing development, including neck braces to prevent spinal cord injuries.

 Points are only awarded in the Main Events.
-The top finisher receives 25 points, with 22 for second, 20 for third, 18 for fourth and 16 for fifth.
-Sixth place receives 15 points, with each place below receiving one point less.
+The top finisher receives 26 points, with 23 for second, 21 for third, 19 for fourth and 18 for fifth.
+Sixth place receives 17 points, with each place below receiving one point less.

 Speeds vary depending on the track, but you can expect to see competitors going in excess of 60 mph at a typical supercross race.
 Riders soar as far as 70 feet in distance, while flying as high as a three-story building off jumps called “triples.”

 Supercross is an extremely affordable, fan-friendly and family-oriented event.
 Fans can purchase a ticket to a Monster Energy Supercross race for as low as $10 in most markets.
-Compare that to the average ticket prices for the NFL, NBA, NHL and NASCAR, which have tickets that are more than $100.

 The Feld Motor Sports® track crew brings in roughly 500 truckloads of dirt for each contest, which equals roughly 1.5 million pounds.
 It takes a crew of seven with construction equipment about three days to build the course.
 The soil is stored year-round and used for various motorsports events, including Monster Jam®.